 - On the left fringe, click Change adapter settings link.

-- Administer a right click on the Ethernet connection you are using and choose its Properties.
+- Right click on the Ethernet connection you are using and choose its Properties.

-- Twice hit on the Internet Protocol Version 4 (TCP/IPv4).
+- Double click on the Internet Protocol Version 4 (TCP/IPv4).

 - Now, to turn DHCP on.
 For this purpose, you need to check the radio boxes against Obtain an IP address automatically on the upper part of the wizard as well as Obtain DNS server address automatically at the lower part.